DonyaOS/Donya/README.md

 `# update-grub2`

-In next boot you can login to **donyaOS-lfs** from grub menu.
+In next boot you can log in to **donyaOS-lfs** from the grub menu.

 ![DonyaOS-lfs in VirtualBox](donyaOS-lfs.gif)

 ## Contribution

 Please make sure to read the [Contributing Guide](CONTRIBUTING.md) before making a pull request.
 If you have a Donya-related project/feature/tool, add it with a pull request to this curated list!

 Thank you to all the people who already contributed to DonyaOS!

-**Join team by send a message at [this issue](https://github.com/DonyaOS/Donya/issues/4)**
+**Join the team by sending a message at [this issue](https://github.com/DonyaOS/Donya/issues/4)**

 ## Team members

-EsmaeelE, Prince Kumar, Emil Sayahi, Iniubong Obonguko, Hooman and Max Base
+EsmaeelE, Prince Kumar, Emil Sayahi, Iniubong Obonguko, Hooman, John Bampton and Max Base

 ## License

 MIT License Copyright (c) 2020-present, Max Base
-Donya OS community
+Donya OS Community